 As previously reported, West, who is married to Playboy cover model Kim Kardashian, the step-daughter of Bruce Jenner, is known for songs such as the lofty “I Am a God,” “Drunk and Hot Girls,” “Hold My Liquor” and “Jesus Walks.”

-“I just talked to Jesus/He said, ‘What up Yeezus?’/ I said, “[Expletive], I’m chilling/Trying to stack these millions,” West raps in his song “I Am a God.”
-“I know He the Most High/But I am a close high/… I am a god.”
+“I just talked to Jesus/He said, ‘What up Yeezus?’/ I said, “[Expletive], I’m chilling/Trying to stack these millions,” West raps in “I Am a God.”
+“I know He’s the Most High/But I am a close high/… I am a god.”

 The sign quoting from West’s song “Only One,” a collaboration with Paul McCartney, was chosen because of its message, leader Barry Hobson told the publication Complex.